an honest look

 Read the comparisonSightRadar vs Azure Face API

 Microsoft gates the Azure Face API's recognition and identification features behind a Limited Access approval — you fill out an application and wait before you can verify or identify faces, and new resources still carry default transaction-per-second limits.
-SightRadar gives you the same core operations (detect, compare, search, index) on instant self-serve sign-up, with a real web console, ready-made SDKs, an AWS Rekognition–compatible API, and prepaid per-photo pricing at roughly half the cost ($0.00093/photo).
+SightRadar gives you the same core operations (detect, compare, search, index) on instant self-serve sign-up, with a real web console, ready-made SDKs, an AWS Rekognition–compatible API, and pay-only-for-what-you-use per-photo pricing at roughly half the cost ($0.00093/photo).

 Read the comparisonSightRadar vs Face++